mlb2251/stitch-artifact/README.md

-**ATTENTION**: the README in the VM at `/home/artifact/stitch-artifact/README.md` may be slightly outdated due to various tweaks or additions that aren't worth re-exporting and re-uploading and re-testing the VM image (e.g. adding "Additional Artifact Description" and tweaking some instructions for ease of use).
-So please either `git pull` the changes into the VM or just use any of the other copies of the README (i.e. this one; the one in the base directory of Zenodo; the one in stitch-artifact.zip on Zenodo; or the one on the Github).
+**Please Note**: the README in the VM at `/home/artifact/stitch-artifact/README.md` is slightly outdated due to various tweaks or additions, including clarifying parts of the instructions and providing the "Additional Artifact Description".
+So for a smooth evaluation please either `git pull` the changes into the VM or just use any of the other copies of the README: the copy you're reading now; or the one in the base directory of Zenodo; or the one in stitch-artifact.zip on Zenodo; or the one on the [official artifact Github](https://github.com/mlb2251/stitch-artifact/).
 Sorry for the inconvenience and thank you for helping review!

-POPL 2023 Artifact for the tool `stitch` from the paper "Top-Down Synthesis for Library Learning" (POPL 2023 Submission #278).
+This is the POPL 2023 Artifact for the tool `stitch` from the paper "Top-Down Synthesis for Library Learning" (Submission #278).

 This artifact can be downloaded from either of two places:
 - Zenodo: https://zenodo.org/record/7150898